 - All UNM faculty.

 - Academic administrators and staff.

 - Administrative staff responsible for policy development.

-- Policy A51 "Faculty Constitution"

-- Policy A53 "Development and Approval of Faculty Policies"

-- Policy A60 "Faculty Senate Bylaws"

-- Policy A61 "Faculty Senate Committees"
+Faculty Handbook: A51: Faculty Constitution A53: Development and Approval of Faculty Policies A60: Faculty Senate Bylaws A60.1: Faculty Senate Committees

-Direct any questions about this policy to the UNM Office of the University Secretary.
+Direct any questions about this policy to Office of the University Secretary.